gbmhunter/blog/content/electronics/components/op-amps/_index.md

 date: 2011-09-05
 description: "Schematic symbol, example circuits, equations, applications and more info about operational amplifiers (op-amps)."
 draft: false
-lastmod: 2020-10-23
+lastmod: 2020-10-24
-tags: [ "op-amps", "schematic symbols", "analogue", "analog", "operational amplifier", "inverting", "buffer", "non-inverting", "components", "gain", "voltage follower" ]
+tags: [ "op-amps", "schematic symbols", "analogue", "analog", "operational amplifier", "inverting", "buffer", "non-inverting", "components", "gain", "voltage follower", "offset nulling", "input offset voltages" ]
 title: "Op-Amps"
 type: "page"
 ---

 ## Overview

-At it's most basic level, an operational amplifier (op-amp) is a discrete analogue integrated circuit which acts as a voltage-amplifier with very high gain.
+At it's most basic level, an operational amplifier (op-amp) is a **discrete analogue integrated circuit which acts as a voltage-amplifier with very high gain**.

 An op-amp's gain can be adjusted with the appropriate external circuitry (the op-amp's internal gain does not change, but the gain of the entire circuit does).
 This is almost always done for any op-amp that is used as an amplifier.
 External circuitry can also manpulate the op-amp to act as as a current amplifier.